min2ha/ukwa-site/content/target/40359/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Chronicles of War: Edinburgh's Experiences of World War I on the Home Front

 Project enabling WEA adult education groups to investigate Edinburgh's experiences of World War and create a play based on their research findings.